 A medicine dropper works GREAT for filling easily filling the lip balm tubes.
 Fill to the top, wait about 20 seconds, then add a few more drops to really top the tubes off.
 There will be some settling as it cools.

-Let your homemade lip balm cool until set.
+Let your peppermint bark lip balm cool until set.
 Refrigerating them speeds up the process.
 Scrap the tops with a butter knife to smooth out any imperfections.

 I designed these lip balm wrappers on Sticker You.
 I’ve used them before and have been happy with the results.
 I simply uploaded an image from this clip art pack, selected a background color, and added text.